iridiumui/docs/src/docs/accessibility/visually-hidden/README.md

 ## Use cases
 #### Use an icon in a button
 Sometimes it's necessary to create a button that doesn't contain any text.
 A common example is a hamburger nav toggle.
-An svg icon is not easy to parse for screen readers so a small text is better.
+An SVG icon is not easy to parse for screen readers so a small text is better.
 The text will not be visible for regular users.

 ## Examples